coniferprod/GosenKit/README.md

 ## Dissection of the PowerK5K patch

-PowerK5K is a single patch from "the Wizoo book".
+PowerK5K is a single patch from the K5000 factory sounds v4.04.

     00000000  f0   // SysEx initiator
     00000001  40   // Kawai manufacturer ID